automl/CARP-S/docs/contributing/contributing-a-benchmark.md

 them in your class.
 For example, you might need a method to load data for your problem.

-3. **Requirements file**: Create a requirements file under `container_recipes/benchmarks/my_benchmark/my_benchmark_requirements.txt` and add the requirements for your benchmark.
+3. **Requirements file**: Create a requirements file and add the requirements for your benchmark.
+   The file structure must be `container_recipes/benchmarks/<benchmark_id>/<benchmark_id>_requirements.txt`, so for example, `container_recipes/benchmarks/my_benchmark/my_benchmark_requirements.txt`.
 Please specify exact versions of all requirements!
 This is very important for reproducibility.

 4. **Config files**: Add config files for the different benchmarking tasks under